-NOW THEREFORE in accordance with section 2.1 of the Utilities Commission Act and section 11 of the Administrative Tribunals Act, the BCUC replaces the Reconsideration Guidelines and adopts the amended Rules of Practice and Procedure attached to this order, which will become effective and apply to reconsideration applications filed with the BCUC on or after February 1, 2019.
+NOW THEREFORE in accordance with sections 2.1 of the Utilities Commission Act and section 11 of the Administrative Tribunals Act, the BCUC adopts the amended Rules, attached to this order, effective immediately for all proceedings commenced from the date of this order.

-DATED at the City of Vancouver, in the Province of British Columbia, this 22nd day of January 2019.
+DATED at the City of Vancouver, in the Province of British Columbia, this 28th day of June 2022.